AndersonGrisalesV/Dplace/README.md

 - Add New Comments on Posts
 - Update Comment Text/CommentDate
 - Delete Own Commments
-- Map integration: Places shared by users are displayed on a Google maps for easy navigation and visualization
+- Map integration: Places shared by users are displayed on Google maps for easy navigation and visualization
 - User profiles: Users can view their profile and all the posts they have shared and liked
 - Cloudinary integration: Photos uploaded by users are stored using the Cloudinary platform